 *Replay* Environments leaked: 1

 The time spent in API routines and the actual solve time are displayed at the end of the recording.

 It is possible to record multiple optimization runs.

 - If the existing model is modified and re-solved, these API calls will be included in the recording file.
 The model and environment should be disposed only after all optimization runs are complete.

 - If a new model is created and solved, simply re-use the same Gurobi environment to create the new model.
 E.g.:

 m2 = gp.Model(env=e)

-Recording files are currently not compatible with callbacks or compute server and cloud applications.
+Recording files are currently not compatible with callbacks.
 Moreover, recording files may provide false results when working with concurrent and/or distributed optimization.
 In addition, recording won't capture calls to the Gurobi tuning tool.